The quest for CMB signatures of Conformal Cyclic Cosmology: A Machine Learning Search of Hawking Points

-From Fig.~\ref{fig:HP_200} (a) we see that the SMICA Planck CMB data is locally quite different from Gaussian noise with the best-fit $\Lambda$CDM CMB power spectrum.
+From Fig.~\ref{fig:HP_200} (a) we see that the SMICA Planck CMB data is locally quite different from Gaussian noise with the best-fit $\Lambda$CDM CMB power spectrum from the baseline Planck TT,TE,EE+lowE+lensing.
 The blue histogram represents the real data and it falls almost completely in the range of negative classification scores, implying that hardly any Hawking-point-like features have been identified, not even statistically insignificant Hawking points (resulting from noise as represented by the orange histogram).
-This observation suggest that the SMICA Planck CMB data is locally smoother than what follows from the $\Lambda$CDM model.
+This observation suggest that the SMICA Planck CMB data is locally smoother than what follows from the $\Lambda$ CDM model.
 The absence of proper overlap between the simulations and the bulk of the real data implies that the network was trained on simulation data that was not faithful to the real CMB noise spectrum in the 4 $\times$ 4 degree patches.
 In such cases one should be suspicious about the validity of the findings of the machine learning search algorithm and better training data is required.

 In Fig.~\ref{fig:HP_200} (b), we see a better, but still far from ideal, overlap of the real data and simulation data, based on training of the neural network with the model-free "COM PowerSpect CMB-TT-full R30" power spectrum.
+Note that the blue histograms in Fig.~\ref{fig:HP_200} (a) and (b) are based on the same real data but give somewhat different histograms because the network was trained with different training data, therefore giving somewhat different classification scores to the same patches in the real data.

 Having gained some confidence in this neural network in identifying real Hawking points, which should have classification scores with positive values above the values in the simulations, we zoom in on the region of high classification scores, as shown in Fig.~\ref{fig:pp_outliers}.
 We do indeed observe contributions with high classification scores in the real SMICA Planck data.
-We also used the same neural network to analyse the Planck COMMANDER data as show in Fig.\ref{fig:commander_anomalies}.
-Figure \ref{fig:commander_anomalies} (a) shows a reasonable overlap between the simulations and real data and Fig.\ref{fig:commander_anomalies} (b) shows significant contributions, much more pronounced than in the Planck SMICA data, in the real data at high classification scores.
+We also used the same neural network to analyse the Planck COMMANDER data as show in Fig.~\ref{fig:COMMANDER_anomalies}.
+Figure \ref{fig:COMMANDER_anomalies} (a) shows a reasonable overlap between the simulations and real data and Fig.\ref{fig:COMMANDER_anomalies} (b) shows significant contributions, much more pronounced than in the Planck SMICA data, in the real data at high classification scores.